-250 5.3.
+5.3.
 Deformations in the pixel and drift plane

-It is important to measure possible deformations in the pixel (xy) and drift 251 (z) plane to quantify the tracking precision.
-For the construction of a large 252 Pixel TPC, deformations in the pixel plane deformation should be controlled to 253 better than typically 20 μm because these affect the momentum resolution.
-The 254 mean residuals in the pixel and drift planes are shown in figure 7 for the B=0 T 255 data set using a large set of runs to cover the whole module.
-The residuals were 256 calculated with respect to the Telescope track prediction.
-Because of limited 257 statistics bins were grouped into 8×16 pixels.
-Bins with less than 100 hits are 258 left out and residuals larger (smaller) than (-)100 μm are shown in red (blue).
-259

-A few critical areas can be observed in figure 7: the region around chip 11 260 is affected (chips 14,8 and 13), because the grid of chip 11 was disconnected.
-261 Deformations are present at the four corners of the drift box (chips 24, 10, 1 and 262 19) and close to the upper corner edge (chip 16) of the drift box.
-These come 263 from inhomogenieties in the drift field near the supporting pilars, the field wires 264 are too close to the chip to provide a constant electric field.
-It was concluded 265 that for the deformation results the hits of these nine chips have to be removed.
-266 The track fit was redone leaving these hits out out of the fit, thus that they 267 could not bias and affect the results.
-268
+(z) plane to quantify the tracking precision.
+For the construction of a large Pixel 253 TPC, deformations in the pixel plane deformation should be controlled to better than typically 20 μ m because these affect the momentum resolution.
+The mean residuals in the pixel and drift planes are shown in Figure 7 for the B = 0 T data set using a large set of runs to cover the whole module.
+The residuals were calculated with respect to the Telescope track prediction.
+Because of limited 258 statistics bins were grouped into 8x16 pixels.
+Bins with less than 100 hits are 259 left out and residuals larger (smaller) than $+(-)100 \mu m$ are shown in red (blue).
+A few critical areas can be observed in figure 7: the region around chip 11 is affected (chips 14, 8 and 13), because the grid of chip 11 was disconnected.
+262 Deformations are present at the four corners of the drift box (chips 1, 10, 19 and 263 24) and close to the upper corner edge (chip 16) of the drift box.
+These come from inhomogenieties in the drift field near the supporting pillars, the field wires are too close to the chip to provide a constant electric field.
+It was concluded 266 that for the deformation results the hits of these nine chips have to be removed.